laxmankrishnamurti/React-JS/Section-03 (Under the Hood)/03 - VDOM Fibre Reconciliation/description.md

 # What is "Virtual DOM"?

 Virtual DOM is a Programming concept that is used to improve the performance and efficiency of updating the user interface.
-But,Before goint to Understanding the concept of Virtual DOM, first of all we have to understand the concept of Real DOM.
+But,Before going to Understanding the concept of Virtual DOM, first of all we have to understand about what is "Real DOM".

 # What is Real DOM?

 Browser Provide an API which is commonly known as "DOM API".
-With the help of this API browser creates a tree like structure called "Document Object Model(DOM)".
+With the help of this API, browser creates a tree like structure called "Document Object Model(DOM)".
+To be more precise, the DOM which is created by Browser called "Real DOM".

 - Each element in the Document is represented as a Node in the DOM tree.